michelin/kafkactl/README.md

 # Download

-Kafkactl can be downloaded at https://github.com/michelin/kafkactl/releases and is available in 3 different formats:
+You can download Kafkactl from the project's releases page on GitHub at https://github.com/michelin/kafkactl/releases, which offers three different formats:
-- JAR (Java 11 required)
+- JAR (requires Java 11)
 - Windows
 - Linux

-A Docker image is available at [https://hub.docker.com/repository/docker/michelin/kafkactl](https://hub.docker.com/repository/docker/michelin/kafkactl).
+Alternatively, you can use the Docker image available at https://hub.docker.com/repository/docker/michelin/kafkactl.

 # Install

-Kafkactl requires 3 variables to work:
+To use Kafkactl, you need to define three variables:
-- The url of Ns4Kafka
+- The URL of Ns4Kafka
 - Your namespace
-- Your security token (e.g., a Gitlab token)
+- Your security token (e.g., a GitLab token)

-These variable can be defined in the dedicated configuration file.
+These variables can be defined in a dedicated configuration file.

 Create a `.kafkactl/config.yml` file in your home directory:

-- Windows: C:\Users\Name\\.kafkactl\config.yml
+- Windows: `C:\Users\Name\.kafkactl\config.yml`
-- Linux: ~/.kafkactl/config.yml
+- Linux: `~/.kafkactl/config.yml`

 It is possible to override this default location by setting the **KAFKACTL_CONFIG** environment variable: